-Chapter 11 provides a list of references and information sources used in undertaking the studies for this Draft Scoping Report.
+Chapter 11 provides a list of references and information sources used in undertaking the studies for this Scoping Report.

-In accordance with the EIA Regulations, a primary purpose of the Draft Scoping Report is to provide stakeholders with an opportunity to verify that the issues they have raised to date have been captured and adequately considered within the study, and to raise any additional key issues for consideration.
-The Final Scoping Report will incorporate all issues and responses prior to submission to the National Department of Environmental Affairs and Tourism (DEAT), the decisionmaking authority for the project.
+In accordance with the EIA Regulations, a primary purpose of the Draft Scoping Report was to provide stakeholders with an opportunity to verify that the issues they had raised through the process had been captured and adequately considered within the study, and provide the opportunity to raise any additional key issues for consideration.
+The Final Scoping Report has incorporated all issues and responses from stakeholders prior to submission to the National Department of Environmental Affairs and Tourism (DEAT), the decision-making authority for the project.